-Then another angel came in my life.
+Then another angel came into my life.
 A friend offered to pay for Shared Risk!
-It was a gift I couldn't ever pay back.
+It was a gift I couldn’t ever payback.
 I still get tears in my eyes when I think about the generous spirit of people in this world.
 My daughter is named in honor of my friend.

 So, another FET it was.
 And after my previous unsuccessful attempts, I decided to transfer two embryos.
 Two weeks later, a positive beta with huge numbers!
 And two days later, a big enough jump that a 3rd test wasn’t even necessary!
 Everything was looking good!

 It was time for that first ultrasound again and I was so scared since that was where things went downhill before.
 This time was a different story.
 Not only was there a strong heartbeat, but there were also TWO strong heartbeats!
 Twins!
 A second ultrasound brought with it graduation and 7 months later, a healthy boy and girl – Jack and Marlee.
 The loves of my life.